HaowenGuan/NYU-Semi-Supervise-Object-Detection/README.md

 [11/13/2022] We have modified the dataset label from `yml` format to `json` format.
 (Reference: `yml_to_jason.py`)

-[11/14/2022] We started training _unbiased-teacher_ from **scratch** with using only 30000 labeled data and experimenting with a 99.9%  inferring the full dataset training. _The idea failed_.
+[11/14/2022] We started training _unbiased-teacher_ from **scratch** with using only 30000 labeled data and experimenting with a 99.9%  inferring the full dataset training.

+> _The idea failed_.
 Training with no pretrained teacher suffers from **gradient exploding** (not exactly, but metaphorically) since the prediction is too bad.
 The process often exit with error `FloatingPointError: Predicted boxes or scores contain Inf/NaN.
 Training has diverged.`.

-[11/15/2022] We decided to train a supervised faster R-CNN first with the labeled data, then use the model as the pretrained weight to train unbiased-teacher-2.0 again.
+[11/15/2022] We decided to change direction and train a supervised faster R-CNN first with the labeled data.
+Afterward, we use the model as the pretrained weight to train unbiased-teacher-2.0.